DataDog/documentation/content/en/getting_started/tagging/assigning_tags.md

 {{< tabs >}}
 {{% tab "Non-containerized environments" %}}
-In non-containerized environments, the agent automatically assigns the [host tag](#host-tags) and inherits tags from integrations.
+In non-containerized environments, the Agent automatically assigns the [host tag](#host-tags) and inherits tags from integrations.
 These tags, along with additional tags that you can manually add, are configured in the [Datadog Agent configuration file](#configuration-file).
 {{% /tab %}}

 {{% tab "Containerized environments" %}}